-In the Q&A after my keynote the other day, a woman (ironically after refusing to use my microphone) asked, “You know that part where you talk about Professor Lupin and facing your fears?
-What if your biggest fear is that you won’t be heard… how do you make that feel ridiculous?”
+In the Q&A after my keynote the other day, a woman (ironically after refusing to use the roving microphone) asked, “You know that part where you talk about Professor Lupin and facing your fears?
+What if your biggest fear is that your voice won’t be heard… how do you make that feel ridiculous?”

 I then I understood that her question was less about fear and more of a “How do I?” question (see also David Dye’s “Leaders Are You Answering the Wrong Question?”).